bolt/bolt/README.md

 Extensions
 ----------
 Since Bolt 2.0, you can install extensions directly from Bolt's interface.
-To browse the available extensions, visit: [wxtensions.bolt.cm](https://extensions.bolt.cm).
+To browse the available extensions, visit [extensions.bolt.cm](https://extensions.bolt.cm).

 -------